 The short answer here is yes.
 Why would I ask that question in this blog post if it wasn’t?
 It’d be a real waste of time to ask that question and then just say no.

 At Hollywood Studios, FastPasses are divided into two different groups – Tier 1 and 2.
-Tier 1 is supposedly the marquee attractions while Tier 2 are generally less popular attractions.
+Tier 1 is full of the marquee attractions while Tier 2 is generally filled with less popular attractions.
 When reserving FastPasses ahead of time, guests can select one attraction from Tier 1 and two selections from Tier 2.
 If you are at Hollywood Studios and have completed your FastPasses then you can reserve a FastPass from either group, assuming they are available.

 - Slinky Dog Dash